PseudoKnight/CHDiscord/README.md

 Callback closure is eventually executed with the message id for this message. (cannot be null)
 Message array must contain at least one of the following keys: 'content', 'embed', or 'embeds'.
 It can also contain 'allowed_mentions' to override default behavior set by discord_set_allowed_mentions().
-Embed array can include any of the following keys: 'title', 'url', 'description', 'image' (URL), 'thumbnail' (URL), 'color' (rgb array), 'footer' (contains 'text' and optionally 'icon_url'), 'author' (contains 'name' and optionally 'url' and/or 'icon_url'), and 'fields' (an array of field arrays, each with 'name', 'value', and optionally an 'inline' boolean).
+Embed array can include any of the following keys: 'title', 'url', 'description', 'timestamp', 'image' (URL), 'thumbnail' (URL), 'color' (rgb array), 'footer' (contains 'text' and optionally 'icon_url'), 'author' (contains 'name' and optionally 'url' and/or 'icon_url'), and 'fields' (an array of field arrays, each with 'name', 'value', and optionally an 'inline' boolean).